dsmartin1/block09-Personal-Website/README.md

 12/21 - start of branch format_v2

-12/22 - revisions to spacing and presentation, added top bar and applied styles to About and Portfolio pages
+12/22 - revisions to spacing and presentation, applied layout and styles to About and Portfolio pages